Five ways to bolster your finances amid uncertainty

 Group of umbrellas

-After a period of robust economic expansion, the U.S. is likely to see weaker growth in the months ahead.1 Fortunately, there are steps you can take as uncertainty rises.
+After a period of sluggish economic expansion—2.5% in 2023,1 Morgan Stanley economists anticipate a 3.1% growth in the global economy.
+The U.S., however, may experience weaker growth as emerging markets expand.1 Fortunately, there are steps you can take as uncertainty rises.
 Consider these five preemptive strategies that may help shore up your finances.

 1. Revisit your budget